gatsbyjs/gatsby/docs/docs/how-to/images-and-media/using-gatsby-plugin-image.md

 2. **Configure your image.**

    You configure the image by passing arguments to the `gatsbyImageData` resolver.
 You can change the size and layout, as well as settings such as the type of placeholder used when lazy loading.
 There are also advanced image processing options available.
-You can find the full list of options in the API docs.
+You can find the full list of options in the API docs:

    ```graphql:title=src/templates/blogpost.js
    query {